MissT17/udacity-movie_project/movie-trailer/standard/README.md

 # Installation

 1. Download the files from the GitHub repository.
 It's important that *all* the files are saved within the same folder on your computer.
-2. Open the terminal on your machine (if you use Mac: go to Applications > Terminal, on Windows machines it corresponds to Start > Program Files > Accessories > Command Prompt).
+2. Open the terminal on your machine (if you use Mac: go to Applications > Utilities > Terminal, on Windows machines it corresponds to Start > Program Files > Accessories > Command Prompt).
 3. Navigate in the terminal to the folder that contains the downloaded files.
-4. Run the entertainment_center.py file by inserting `python entertainment_center.py`
+4. Run the `entertainment_center.py` file by inserting `python entertainment_center.py` in the terminal.

 # Expected Outcome